tonyx/Sharpino/README.md

 ```
 In the latter case, you get the output from _Expecto_ test runner (in this case the console shows eventual standard output/printf).

 By default, the tests run only the in-memory implementation of the storage.
-You can set up the postgres tables and db by using dbmate.
+You can set up the Postgres tables and db by using dbmate.
-In the Sharpino.Sample folder you can run the following command to setup the Postgres database:
+In the Sharpino.Sample folder you can run the following command to set up the Postgres database:
 ```bash
 dbmate -e up
 ```